ashen396/Real-Time-Messenger/README.md

 If the user logins successfully, try opening another window on the browser and login in with a different username Type something and try chatting with each other

+# Chat Page

+Multiple users can chat with each other

+Self messages are displayed to the right with a green bubble and mentione as 'Me' on top

+Messages received are displayed to the left with a blue bubble and name on top of the message

+Users can sign out and login with another user name with button next to the username on top